Betti structures of hypergeometric equations: Betti structures and enhanced ind-sheaves

 \section{Betti structures and enhanced ind-sheaves}

 The functors of complex conjugation on the category of complex vector spaces and complexification of real vector spaces are well-known.
 In this chapter, we develop a theory of Galois conjugation and extension of scalars for more general field extensions $L/K$ in the context of sheaves, ind-sheaves and enhanced ind-sheaves.
-Since the latter are the topological counterpart of holonomic $\cD$-modules via the irregular Riemann--Hilbert correspondence, this will produce a framework for studying the question of when solutions of a differential system (a priori defined over $\dC$) admit a structure over subfields of $\dC$.
+Since the latter are the topological counterpart of holonomic $\cD$-modules via the irregular Riemann--Hilbert correspondence, this will produce a framework for studying the question of when solutions of a differential system (a priori defined over $\dC$) admit a structure over a subfield $K$ of $\dC$.
+In this case, we will say that the differential system carries a $K$-Betti structure (or $K$-structure for short, see Definition \ref{def:KStructure} below).
 In particular, we will prove that in certain cases, the fact that an object over $L$ is isomorphic to all its Galois conjugates (in a compatible way) implies that this object already comes from an object defined over $K$.